JakubBlunar/CRA-monorepo/README.md

 yarn install
 ```

+Set vs-code typescript version to 4.1.2!
+Without it you will have problems with jsx in typescript

 ## Installing new npm packages

 New npm libraries can be easily added to specific workspace by specifying workspace in yarn add script.